This post has been sponsored by American Greetings. All thoughts and opinions are my own.

-Like many people do, I love buttermilk pancakes.
-It is such a classic ingredient that not only lends a tangy flavor, but also helps with the rise of the pancakes after it interacts with baking soda.
+As many people do, I love buttermilk pancakes.
+It is such a classic ingredient that not only lends a tangy flavor but also helps with the rise of the pancakes after it interacts with baking soda.
 But let’s be honest, who has buttermilk in the fridge all the time?
 Not me.
-So here is my formula for buttermilk substitute– for 1 cup of buttermilk, use 1 cup of whole milk mixed with 1 tablespoon lemon juice (or white vinegar).
+So here is my formula for buttermilk substitute to make Buckwheat Buttermilk Pancakes – for 1 cup of buttermilk, use 1 cup of whole milk mixed with 1 tablespoon lemon juice (or white vinegar).
 I know there are many other ways of doing it, but this happens to be my favorite.

 Breakfast In Bed: Setting Up The Scene